22 SAMR Model for Integrating Technology

 Some examples include but are not limited to:

-• Using hyperlinks in email or documents
+• Using hyperlinks in emails or documents

-• Using Text to speech to read or write (word, google docs, Canvas, etc.)
+• Using Text to speech to read or write (word, Google Docs, Canvas, etc.)

 • Using a survey tool to ask questions and gather information